vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 II

-The Pramānas or the Means of knowledge are three :-(1) Pratyaksha or Perception, " Anumāna or Inference, and Šabda or Word.
+The Pramānas or the Means of knowledge are three :-(1) Pratyaksha or Perception, " Anumāna or Inference, and Śabda or Word.

 Of these, Perception is the Means which renders knowledge actually sensible (or made manifest to the senses).
 'Manifest to the sen- ses' is (a necessary clause) to show its variety from Inference.
 Pramü or knowledge is to show its character different from what it would be to the vitiated (unsound, defective or diseased) sense.